 In 1590, Galileo performed his first experiment to test these ideas.
 He went to the top of the Leaning Tower of Pisa and dropped two objects with significantly different weights.
 Despite the seemingly common-sense notion that the heavier one should hit first, both struck the ground at the same time.
 Of course, Aristotelians were scientists too and had skepticism about the results, but maybe we should be skeptical of the story itself (40-1).

-You see, Galileo never mentioned this drop from the Tower in any of his correspondences or manuscripts.
-Viviani in 1654 (64 years after the supposed experiment) only says that Galileo performed the experiment in front of lecturers and philosophers.
+You see, Galileo never mentioned this drop from the tower in any of his correspondences or manuscripts.
+Viviani, in 1654 (64 years after the supposed experiment), only says that Galileo performed the experiment in front of lecturers and philosophers.
 We are still not 100% sure if Galileo really performed the feat as history has recollected.
 But based on second-hand accounts talking about some form of experiment being done, we can be confident that Galileo did do a test of the principle even if the account is fictitious (41).

-In Galileo’s findings, he determined that the speed of the falling object was not proportional to the height.
-Therefore, velocity isn’t proportional to the resistance of the medium and therefore some ratio of air to vacuum isn’t proportional to velocity in air over velocity in vacuum but more like the difference between them over the velocity in vacuum (44).
+In Galileo’s findings, he determined that the speed of the falling object was not directly proportional to the height.
+Therefore, velocity isn’t proportional to the resistance of the medium and therefore, some ratio of air to vacuum isn’t proportional to velocity in air over velocity in vacuum but more like the difference between them over the velocity in vacuum (44).

 Of course, finances are not everything, and he still faced difficulties during this time.
 A year before he resigned from Pisa, his father passed away, and his family needed money more than ever.
-His new position ended being a big blessing in that regard, especially when his sister got married and required a dowry.
-And he was doing all of this while in poor health, which may have been induced by all of this stress (47-8).
+His new position ended up being a big blessing in that regard, especially when his sister got married and required a dowry.
+And he was doing all of this while in poor health, which may have been induced by all of this stress (Taylor 47-8).

 But Galileo kept going with his research to get funding for his family, and in 1593 he began to look at fortification design in architecture.
 This was a big topic at the time, for Charles VIII of France used new technology at the end of the 15th century on Italy to obliterate enemy wall defenses.
 We call that tech today artillery shelling, and it represented a new engineering challenge to defend against.
 The best design the Italians had was using low walls that had dirt and rocks supporting them, with wide ditches and good displacement of guns to counterattack.
 By the 15th century, the Italians were the masters of this engineering, and it was mainly due to the minds of monks, a powerhouse in general at the time.
-It was Firenznola that Galileo critiqued in his report, in particular, his fortification of the castle at St. Angelo which didn’t go so hot.
-Perhaps this too ended up being some hidden motivation for his trial later on in his life (48-9).
+It was Firenznola that Galileo critiqued in his report, in particular, his fortification of the castle at St. Angelo, which didn’t go so hot.
+Perhaps this, too, was some hidden motivation for his trial later on in his life (48-9).

 In 1599, he wrote Treatise on Mechanics but did not publish it.
 That would finally happen after his death, which is a shame considering all the work he did in it.
-He covers levers, screws, inclined planes, and other simple machines in the work and how the then-accepted concept of using them to make big power from their little powers.
+He covered levers, screws, inclined planes, and other simple machines in the work and how the then-accepted concept of using them to make big power from their little powers.
 Later in the work, he showed that a gain in force was accompanied by a corresponding loss in working distance.
 Galileo, later on, came up with the idea of virtual velocities, otherwise known as distributed forces (49-50).

 While we cannot know for sure, historians and scientists feel that much of Galileo’s work from this period of his life ended up published in his Dialogues Concerning Two New Sciences.
 For example, the “accelerated motion” likely stems from 1604, where he stated in his notes his belief that objects call under “uniform accelerated motion.”
 In a letter written to Paolo Sarpi on Oct.
 16, 1604, Galileo mentions that the distance a falling object covers is related to the time it took to get there.
-He also talks about the acceleration of objects on an inclined plane in that work (51-2).
+He also talks about the acceleration of objects on an inclined plane in that work (Taylor 51-2).

 After facing his tribunal and being sentenced to house arrest, Galileo returned his focus to physics in an attempt to further that branch of science.
-In 1633 he finishes Dialogues Concerning Two New Sciences and is able to get it published in Lynden, but not in Italy.
+In 1633 he finished Dialogues Concerning Two New Sciences and was able to get it published in Lynden, but not in Italy.
 Really a collection of all his work in physics, it is set up much like his previous Dialogues with a 4-day discussion amongst the characters of Simplicio, Salviati, and Sagredo.
 Day 1 is devoted to the resistance of objects to fracturing, with the strength and size of the object being related.
 He was able to show that the breaking strain was reliant on the “square of the linear dimensions” as well as the weight of the object.
 Day 2 covers several topics, the first being cohesion and its causes.
 Galileo feels the source is either friction or that nature displeases a vacuum and thus remains intact as an object.
 After all, when an object is split apart, they create a vacuum for a brief moment.
 Though it has been mentioned earlier in the article that Galileo didn’t measure vacuum properties, he actually describes a setup that would allow one to measure the force of the vacuum without air pressure!
 (173-5, 178)

 Brodrick, James.
 Galileo: The Man, His Work, His Misfortune.
 Harper & Row Publishers, New York, 1964.
 Print.
 16.